-Australia votes for marriage equality, but political brawl only beginning
+Marriage equality wins in Australia, but political fight only beginning

 The most popular bill under consideration, written by governing Liberal Party Senator Dean Smith and supported by the opposition Labor Party, was introduced into the Australian Senate late on Wednesday afternoon, just hours after the result, and is due to be debated Thursday morning, a spokesman for Senator Smith confirmed to CNN.

-It allows for same-sex marriage but includes religious protections for those who conduct marriages but don't want to officiate LGBT ceremonies
+It allows for same-sex marriage but includes religious protections for those who conduct marriages but don't want to officiate LGBT ceremonies.

 "As a result of this clear win, (the 'yes' side) have got the numbers and they've absolutely got more momentum than they might have had, had it been a close result," University of Western Australia professor of Politics Peter Van Onselen told CNN.